 Parabens have not been proven to be toxic in human beings when used in approved doses of less than 1%.
 However, there are stories in the media that attribute negative health effects to the preservative.

-For example, parabens have been accused of being endocrine disruptors, but their activity as estrogen disruptors is magnitudes weaker than natural phytoestrogens found in soy products, flaxseed, and tomatoes–foods we consume every day.
+For example, parabens have been accused of being endocrine disruptors.
+However, their activity as estrogen disruptors is magnitudes weaker than natural phytoestrogens found in foods, including:

 A poorly designed 2014 British study found parabens in breast tumor tissue samples.
 The author herself clarified that the study never concluded that the parabens caused the tumors.